 It is also worth noting that fatigue is one of the more commonly experienced side-effect of CBD.

-It’s important to keep in mind that sleep disturbances often don’t just occur for no reason – they happen because people are stressed, anxious or depressed.
-This is another reason why CBD may be helpful for sleep: It attacks the root causes of a lack of sleep, including emotional turmoil that can keep someone’s mind whirling and prevent them from getting a good night sleep.
+It’s important to keep in mind that sleep disturbances often don’t just occur for no reason.
+They happen because people are stressed, anxious or depressed.
+This is another reason why CBD may be helpful for sleep.
+It attacks the root causes of a lack of sleep.
+It includes emotional turmoil that can keep someone’s mind whirling and prevent them from getting a good night sleep.

 It is important to note that CBD is not a cure oil for emotional challenges.
 However, it may help better manage symptoms, and this may lead to a better night’s sleep.
 Furthermore, sleep and depression are unquestionably linked, and sleeping better will help improve the symptoms of depression.

 Another common cause of sleep trouble is physical pain.
-Physical pain has been shown to be a leading cause of sleep troubles: According to the National Sleep Foundation, physical pain costs individuals with chronic pain an average of 42 minutes of sleep every night.
-Ironically, and tragically, a lack of sleep can also make pain worse, thus creating a vicious spiral whereby worse pain leads to worse sleep, which then leads to worse pain….
+Physical pain has been shown to be a leading cause of sleep troubles.
+According to the National Sleep Foundation, physical pain costs individuals with chronic pain an average of 42 minutes of sleep every night.
+Ironically, and tragically, a lack of sleep can also make pain worse.
+It thus creates a vicious spiral whereby worse pain leads to worse sleep, which then leads to worse pain….